marmelab/gaudi/README.md

 It builds a Docker files and specific configuration files from different templates.
 Each templates are listed in the `templates` folder, one for each application type.

+## Examples

+You can find an example of [how starting a Symfony application](https://github.com/marmelab/gaudi/wiki/HOW-TO:-Run-a-Symfony-Application) in the wiki.

 # Configuration

 ## Common Configuration